willstepp/writings/joseph-the-son/jts-notes.md

 The large story outside the main, not well understood by Joseph.
 A corruption in the church, an affair, a murder, skipping town with the money raised to rebuild their house.
 A fire.

 At the funeral:
 There ain't no more money, darlin.
 We did what we could, you know, but circumstances change.
 You understand.
 Times are hard for everybody.
 You ain't the only ones.
-In this economy and all.
+In this economy.
 You'll be fine.
 And you're always welcome at the congregation.
 Jacob was a charismatic man.
 But he turned out rotten.
 They found him in a hotel in Alabama, shot himself.
 Good lord.

 What's going to happen to us?
 I don't know, baby.